CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 File Type / File Filtering

-The File Type column provides a list of all top-level file types identified during inventory.
-Here you can choose to exclude an entire file type or individual files.
+The File Type column lists all top-level file types from the inventory, allowing you to exclude either entire file types or specific files.
 This feature is often used to exclude executable files and common system files.

 If you are excluding file types, it is recommended that you use the Enhanced File Type Identification to ensure better accuracy when excluding specific file types.